 If a new family member is added, any income of the new family member must be included.
 SDHC will conduct an interim examination to determine such additional income and will make the appropriate adjustments in the housing assistance payment and family unit size.
 In addition, criminal activity and the U.S. citizenship and/or eligible immigrant status of additional family members must be declared and verified.

 1. Increases in Income

-Non-elderly and non-disabled program participants are not required to report increases in income or assets between regular annual recertifications.
+Work-Able program participants are not required to report increases in income or assets between regular recertifications.